Integrated-Intelligence-Lab/canonical_sets/README.rst

     model = ClassifierTF(2)
     adult = Adult()

-    # we need original data as LUCIDGAN does some preprocessing
+    # we need original data as LUCID-GAN does some preprocessing
     data = adult.inverse_preprocess(adult.test_data)

     # we only require the predictions for the positive class